GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Discussion and Mitigation

 \subsection{Limitations}

-We conducted the first comprehensive, multi-dimensional investigation of ghost citations in the LLM era, developing an automated verification framework and analyzing over 2.2 million citations alongside systematic LLM benchmarking and user surveys.
-While our work provides critical empirical evidence of this emerging threat, we acknowledge that our study may have several limitations:
+We acknowledge several limitations in our study that should be considered when interpreting our findings and recommendations.

-\textbf{Online/CoT Configuration Limits.} Our online-search/chain-of-thought settings were enabled via third-party API flags that may not activate vendors' full native toolchains, so the online-vs-offline comparison reflects interface-level settings rather than definitive vendor performance.
+\textbf{Online/CoT Configuration Limits.} We enabled online-search/chain-of-thought via third-party API flags.
+These may not activate vendors' full native toolchains, so the online-vs-offline comparison reflects interface-level settings rather than definitive vendor performance.

-\textbf{Detection and Verification Limitations.} Our pipeline verifies only title similarity, reflecting our goal of detecting \emph{ghost citations} (references that do not exist and cannot be traced) rather than \emph{citation errors}.
+\textbf{Detection and Verification Limitations.} Our pipeline verifies only title similarity, reflecting our goal of detecting \emph{ghost citations} (references that cannot be traced or do not exist) rather than \emph{citation errors}.
 This conservative approach may undercount hallucinations that closely resemble real papers, while some flagged citations may be legitimate but poorly indexed works; our manual verification addresses the latter, but false negatives remain a limitation. \textit{The detected invalid citations are likely to be a conservative lower bound} on the true hallucination rate.
-Additionally, our manual verification process is subject to bias: researchers may mistake legitimate papers for fabricated ones; to mitigate this, each flagged citation was double-checked by independent reviewers.
+To mitigate human bias in manual verification, each flagged citation was double-checked by independent reviewers to ensure accuracy.
+However, it is still possible that some internal or poorly indexed papers were misclassified as invalid citations.

+\textbf{External Validity of LLM Benchmark.} Our benchmark prompts models to generate fixed-number citation per domain.
+This ensures fair cross-model comparison but differs from real-world use, where citations are produced while drafting arguments.
+Our hallucination rates are therefore a controlled baseline, and may not directly reflect real-world prevalence.

+\textbf{Survey Response Biases.} Our survey relies on self-reported behavior, which is susceptible to social-desirability bias: respondents may over-report diligence and under-report risky practices~\cite{redmiles2017survey}.
+High self-reported verification rates (86.7\%) alongside admitted risky practices (41.5\%) are suggestive of this bias.
+We interpret our findings as indicative of perceived norms rather than definitive behavior measurements.